Thalaivar/dobby/README.md

 * Write AHRS algorithm. (delegated to the DMP, not enough skill to write own algorithm)
 * Write failsafes and arm checks
-* Map thrusts to PWM
 * Get Inertia estimate
-* Fix loop times

 Status:
 --------
 Currently on the test bench.
+1-DOF PID testing successful!

 Next major test:
 ----------------